James Colnett: First fur trading voyage, 1786–1788

-Second fur trading voyage, 1789-1791
+Second fur trading voyage, 1789–1791

 During the time of Colnett's first voyage two other British ships, owned by John Meares and his partners, were trading on the North West coast.
 Meares had chosen not to pay for licenses from the East India Company and South Sea Company, instead striving to conceal the ship's illegal conduct by using the Portuguese flag.
-During the winter of 1788-89 the owners of all four vessels decided to form a joint venture under the protection of the licenses, although the South Sea Company license applied only to the Prince of Wales and Princess Royal.
+During the winter of 1788–89 the owners of all four vessels decided to form a joint venture under the protection of the licenses, although the South Sea Company license applied only to the Prince of Wales and Princess Royal.
 The joint venture had no firm name; Meares called it variously "The Associated Merchants of London and India" or "The United Company of British Merchants Trading to the North West Coast of America".
 Colnett called it "The South Sea Company of London".
 It was loosely referred to as "this united Company".
 Colnett purchased a vessel at Macao, and named her Argonaut.
 She had a burthen of about 120 tons, and had been registered at Calcutta.

 In early 1789 Colnett was given command of the joint undertaking as a whole.
 As captain of the Argonaut he gave over command of its tender, the Princess Royal, to Thomas Hudson.
 The goal of the joint venture was not just to send vessels to the North West coast but also to set up a permanent trading post at Nootka Sound, to be named Fort Pitt.
 Meares claimed he had purchased land there from Chief Maquinna of the Nuu-chah-nulth (Nootka) people.
 The post could be built on Meares's land.
-Later, the question of whether Meares had actually acquired land from Maquinna become an issue of contention.
-Even if he had there were unresolvable questions about the amount of land purchased and its location.
+Later, the question of whether Meares had actually acquired land from Maquinna became an issue of contention.
+Even if he had, there were unresolvable questions about the amount of land purchased and its location.
 In time Chief Maquinna denied that any such purchase had been made, saying instead that the Spanish had the only rightful claim to land at Nootka Sound.
 Meares, one of the primary forces behind the venture, hoped that a permanent post at Nootka Sound would establish his own dominance in the lucrative marine fur trade.
-However, before the British ships arrived Spanish forces had already occupied the harbour and established their own fort.
+However, before the British ships arrived, Spanish forces had already occupied the harbour and established their own fort.
 By the time Colnett's Argonaut arrived at Nootka Sound, the first phase of the crisis had already begun.
 The Spanish had taken control of the port and seized Captain Douglas and his ship.